gabrielbazan/http-auth/README.md

 The _app.py_ script defines a very simple Flask application with HTTP authentication.
-You simply use the _@protected_ decorator to protect all the routes you want, as you can see in the _/secret_ route.
+You simply use the _@protected_ decorator to protect all the routes you need, as you can see in the _/secret_ route.

-The _/tokens_ only implements the
+The _/tokens_ endpoint only implements the
-_HTTP POST_ method in order to provide an endpoint that allows the user to create tokens.
+_HTTP POST_ method in order to allow the user to create tokens.
 This is specially useful for browser clients: When the user enters his credentials, you simply use _Basic_ auth to obtain the token, which you can store in order to reuse it each time you use the API.
 As you know, storing the user credentials is a big security